-Hancock's rooftop garden was called The Garden of Nations and it featured gardens for eight different countries around a central, old English tea house and cottage garden.
+Hancock's rooftop garden was called The Garden of Nations, and it featured gardens for eight different countries around a central, old English tea house and cottage garden.
 Hancock's Garden of Nations required 3,000 tons of earth, 100 tons of natural stone, and 2,000 trees and shrubs.
-They were all delivered by the service elevator or by man using a block and tackle pulley system on the side of the building.
+They were all delivered by the service elevator or by a man using a block and tackle pulley system on the side of the building.

 The 11th floor Garden of Nations opened on April 15, 1935.
-Nelson Rockefeller was in attendance as well as students from Bryn Mawr college.
-The young women arrived wearing costumes from the various nations and there's a beautiful photo of Nancy Nichol wearing a kimono in the Japanese garden.
+Nelson Rockefeller was in attendance as well as students from Bryn Mawr College.
+The young women arrived wearing costumes from the various nations, and there's a beautiful photo of Nancy Nichol wearing a kimono in the Japanese garden.